anhaidgroup/sparkly/doc/install-java-jcc-pylucene.md

 ### Step 1: Installing Java

-<span style="color:red">((What if Java has been installed?
-Can we overinstall it?))</span>

-PyLucene is rather finicky and we can only confirm that it works with Temurin JDK 17, which is a specific Java release.
+We strongly recommend installing Java Temurin JDK 17, which is a specific Java release that we have extensively experimented with.
 As that is not available from the Ubuntu package repository, to install Java, you will need to use the following commands, which were taken from the PyLucene installation guide on their website:

 ```
 sudo -s